Last Updated on

 Modernisation of Health & Care

 News, information and conversations from the Department of Health including Factsheets on key aspects of the legislation.
-This website is no longer updated (1 April 2013).
+This website is no longer updated and has been archived by the National Archives (1 April 2013).
 See the gov.uk website for recent publications.

 List of PCT functions drawn up to aid formation of GP consortia